berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 Current image classification models are not robust!
 Tiny, invisible perturbations of the input, known as adversarial examples[^ae], can change the predictions of the models.
+For example, image classification models give very different predictions for the two images below, whilst the images look identical to humans.

 [^ae]: Szegedy et al. 2014; Goodfellow, Shlens, and Szegedy 2015